Cy6erDive/scripts_vulncheck/scan_kyocera_cve_2022_1026/README.md

 scan_kyocera.py - scans network and checks if IP address is vulnerable to CVE-022-1026

 [!]
-Port TCP 9091 should be accessible from your host [!]
+Port TCP 9091 should be accessible from your host\n [!]
 There should be at least one record in address book of kyocera device

 To run: